stijn-dejongh/lovecraft_public_domain/raw_converts/pm.md

 The other chamber had shewn a pack of ghouls and witches overrunning the world of our forefathers, but this one brought the horror right into our own daily life!

   Gad, how that man could paint!
-There was a study called  "Subway Accident ", in which a flock of the vile things were clambering up from some unknown catacomb through a crack in the floor of the Boylston Street subway and attacking a crowd of people on the platform.
+There was a study called  "Subway Accident", in which a flock of the vile things were clambering up from some unknown catacomb through a crack in the floor of the Boylston Street subway and attacking a crowd of people on the platform.
 Another shewed a dance on Copp's Hill among the tombs with the background of today.
 Then